 Address: Docklands Campus, University of East London, 4 – 6 University Way, London, E16 2RD

 Phone Number: +44 (0)208 223 7561

 For the purposes of the Data Protection Act, RIX Research and Media acts as a Data Controller for our purposes of processing.
-RIX media is a subsidiary of the University of East London which has appointed a Data Protection Officer to meet its obligations under the General Data Protection Regulation (GDPR).
-You can contact our Data Protection Officer by emailing firstname.lastname@example.org or telephoning 0208 223 2103.
+RIX Research and Media is part of the University of East London which has appointed a Data Protection Officer to meet its obligations under the General Data Protection Regulation (GDPR).
+You can contact our Data Protection Officer by emailing email@example.com or telephoning 0208 223 2103.